-The workshop will address the resiliency for the future of the Islands, with expected consequences beyond Puerto Rico, to the Virgin Islands, Guadalupe, Dominica, Barbuda, Haiti and more.
-Interdisciplinary participants, professionals and academics will gather around subjects of investigation and project proposals.
-The international participants, the UNESCO for Sustainable Urban Quality and Urban Culture, the Federal Emergency Management Agency (FEMA), the Polytechnic University of Puerto Rico (PUPR), the University of Puerto Rico (UPR), the Center for Puerto Rican Studies at Hunter College, the Puerto Rico Planning Board, the Center for Latin American Studies, the Office of Research and the International Center at UF, together with Puerto Rico' scholars, and stakeholders will work on the coordination of the comprehensive long-term research agenda, where topics related to a wide selection of issues will be addressed, and long-term priorities established.
-Three main sections of will guide the workshop:
+The workshop addressed the resiliency for the future of the Islands, with expected consequences beyond Puerto Rico, to the Virgin Islands, Guadalupe, Dominica, Barbuda, Haiti and more.
+Interdisciplinary participants, professionals and academics gathered around subjects of investigation and project proposals.
+The international participants, the UNESCO for Sustainable Urban Quality and Urban Culture, the Federal Emergency Management Agency (FEMA), the Polytechnic University of Puerto Rico (PUPR), the University of Puerto Rico (UPR), the Center for Puerto Rican Studies at Hunter College, the Puerto Rico Planning Board, the Center for Latin American Studies, the Office of Research and the International Center at UF, together with Puerto Rico' scholars, and stakeholders worked on the coordination of the comprehensive long-term research agenda, where topics related to a wide selection of issues were addressed, and long-term priorities established.
+Three main sections guided the workshop:

 1. Research Table Discussion

-Will gather data and prioritize research objectives; this scientific meeting will discuss its conclusions publicly by the end of the workshop (economics, population, migration, infrastructure, housing stock, legal environment, finance).
-The research table-clearing house would promote mixed teams to develop grants and further research.
+Gathered data and prioritized research objectives; this scientific meeting discussed its conclusions publicly by the end of the workshop (economics, population, migration, infrastructure, housing stock, legal environment, finance).
+The research table-clearing house promoted mixed teams to develop grants and further research.